fluffeliger/tableapi/README.md

 Its not much but i love this project lmao :)

 ## Getting Started
+First things first: Install the latest version with pip [here](https://pypi.org/project/TableAPI/).
+After this we can staaaarrrrtttttt :D

 To write a simple Table, create a table object with the columns and some simple rows:

 ```py